practicalli/clojure-cli-config/README.md

 ## Practicalli Clojure CLI Config

+The **[Practicalli Clojure book](https://practical.li/clojure)** uses this configuration extensively to develop Clojure projects.

-[Practicalli Clojure CLI Config - deps.edn](https://github.com/practicalli/clojure-cli-config/blob/live/deps.edn) contains alias definitions for a wide range of community libraries and tools to that extend the feautures of Clojure CLI.
+[Practicalli Clojure CLI Config](https://github.com/practicalli/clojure-cli-config/) contains a `deps.edn` alias definitions for a wide range of community libraries and tools to that extend the feautures of Clojure CLI.

+The configuration also contains

+* GitHub workflow that runs MegaLinter and Code Quality checks (clj-kondo and cljstyle via the setup-clojure action)
+* cljstyle configuration that follows the Clojure Style Guide
+* Rebel Readline example configuration (supports the Rich Terminal UI used by Practicalli)
+* cspell configuration for linting markdown and other text
+* `deps-deprecated.edn` containing alias examples of tools not used by Practialli, but may be of interest

+[Practicalli Clojure book discusses Clojure CLI and its use](https://practical.li/clojure/clojure-cli/repl/), along with video walk-through of the key features.

 Aliases use qualified descriptive names to avoid clashes with project specific aliases, ensuring that the user wide aliases remain available in all projects.